make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

 # Extension to 3D

-- the same applies to quaternion Slerp in 3D
+- the same issues and tradeoffs apply to quaternion Slerp in 3D

 # Did we learn anything?